webclinic017/portfolio-5/README.md

-Python Web Framework to integrate with Broker.
+Python Flask Web Framework to integrate with Broker.
 Currently supports TD Broker.
+Run index.py to start Flask server.
+The OAuth token is retreived from Redis but can be changed to pick up from any persistent store including File.

 Features
 1) Search for option income - Covered Calls and Secured Puts
 2) Retrieves all your transaction based on Filter criteria - Date, Trade Type, Ticker, etc.
+3) Shows the price for a ticker and other charting capabilities

 <img width="1419" alt="Screen Shot 2021-03-21 at 11 36 38 AM" src="https://user-images.githubusercontent.com/5234229/111916848-29dcbb00-8a3a-11eb-80b2-281ad1377e29.png">